Clinical Council Project Delivers 30% Total Savings Across Percutaneous Coronary Intervention (PCI) Devices

 What You Can Do Now

-If you’d like to understand how we can support your trust to deliver savings in this area, please speak to your NHS Supply Chain Customer Relationship Manager.
+If you’d like to understand how we can support your trust to deliver savings in this area, please speak to our NHS Supply Chain Hospital Care Team.

 See our Useful Links section for further information about NHS Supply Chain: Cardio-vascular, Radiology, Endoscopy, Audiology and Pain Management.